FlannelBear/Prime-Group-Application/README.md

     * postgres (run a PostgreSQL database)
     * npm run server (start the node server)
     * npm run client (start the client)

+(To end all processes you'll need to press Ctrl + C twice)

 OR